 11. Keep your house and your workspace clean and tidy

 Personally, I find working while surrounded by mess to be challenging.
 It just kind of kills my productivity because I feel icky and I keep thinking about how I really need to clean the place.
 Keeping your desk/workspace and the rest of your house neat tidy is going to do wonders for your mental health.
 It’s also going to reduce distractions and give you the best possible environment to get your work done, so you can reduce stress levels and feel successful.
+Fresh air and Proper room temperature improve your productivity.
+Check this guide on choosing one of the best tower fans in case you would want to get one.

 12. Go (safely) outside sometimes